-Major Activity/ Expense Description of Activities/Expenses (include whether it is for the Lead Agency or SICC) Prior Approval Needed General Supervision/ Monitoring (LA) \$30,000.00 Onsite Programmatic Results and Compliance Monitoring Continued development and enhancement of monitoring protocols, including oversight of Maryland Elevate Comprehensive Monitoring System Subrecipient Fiscal Monitoring with periodic and risk-based onsite visits to LITPs to conduct detailed reviews of local procedures that support compliance with applicable fiscal requirements for the management of federal grants.
-Participation of local programmatic and fiscal leadership in these collaborative and informative visits, ensures a uniform understanding of requirements, assessments of strengths and weaknesses, and actions required to cure noncompliance Differentiated Tiers of Monitoring, including the Implementation of an Evidence-Based Decision-Making Model, TAP-IT (Team, Analyze, Plan, Implement, Track) for State/Local Implementation Teams to ensure infrastructure and personnel development Data Collection and Dissemination (LA) \$30,000.00 Annual Early Intervention Family Survey for Indicator C4 Analysis and dissemination of research findings to support child progress and program improvement Miscellaneous (LA) \$13,490.00 Telephone - including Program 1-800 Number, Printing and Office Supplies Subtotal of amount under B: \$222,290.00
+Major Activity/ Expense Part C Funds to be Spent Description of Activities/Expenses (include whether it is for the Lead Agency or SICC) Prior Approval Needed General Supervision/Monitoring (LA) \$30,000.00 Onsite Programmatic Results and Compliance Monitoring.
+Continued development and enhancement of monitoring protocols, including oversight of Maryland Elevate Comprehensive Monitoring System.
+Subrecipient Fiscal Monitoring with periodic and risk-based onsite visits to LITPs to conduct detailed reviews of local procedures that support compliance with applicable fiscal requirements for the management of federal grants.
+Participation of local programmatic and fiscal leadership in these collaborative and informative visits, ensures a uniform understanding of requirements, assessments of strengths and weaknesses, and actions required to cure noncompliance.
+Differentiated Tiers of Monitoring, including the Implementation of an Evidence-Based Decision-Making Model, TAP-IT (Team, Analyze, Plan, Implement, Track) for State/Local Implementation Teams to ensure infrastructure and personnel development.
+Data Collection and Dissemination (LA) \$30,000.00Annual Early Intervention Family Survey for Indicator C4\$30,000.00Analysis and dissemination of research findings to support child progress and program improvement Miscellaneous (LA) \$13,490.00 Telephone - including Program 1-800 Number, Printing and Office Supplies Subtotal of amount under B: \$213,290.00